 This type of constraints appear in Ref. \cite{gh}.

-\begin{remark} In Appendix \ref{susy-ap} we wrote the infinitesimal supertranslation algebra which acts on the affine superspace $\C^{4|2}$.
-Actually, the supertranslation generators (\ref{supertranslationgen}) act on $\C^{4|4}$, the {\it complexified Minkowski superspace}.
-There is of course a real version of this superspace and of the supertranslation algebra which is the usual in physics.
-On the {\it chiral superspace} $\C^{4|2}$ only acts the superalgebra generated by the generators $P_\mu $ and $Q_\alpha$.
+\begin{remark} In Appendix \ref{susy-ap} we wrote the infinitesimal supertranslation algebra which acts on the affine superspace $A^{4|2}$.
+Actually, the supertranslation generators (\ref{supertranslationgen}) act on $A^{4|4}$, the {\it complexified Minkowski superspace}.
+There is of course a real form of this superspace and of the supertranslation algebra which are the usual in physics.
+On the {\it chiral affine superspace} $A^{4|2}$ only acts the superalgebra generated by the generators $P_\mu $ and $Q_\alpha$.

 The sets of equations (\ref{phi2constraint}) and (\ref{generalconstraint}) are supersymmetric since $\Phi^2=0$ is a supersymmetric constraint.
 While in the $n=2$ case the solution obtained by inverting $F$ is a supersymmetric solution, in the $n\geq 3$ case the solution obtained by imposing (\ref{hand}) is not supersymmetric.
 This can be checked by explicit calculation.
 Nevertheless, being the constraints supersymmetric, the space of solutions of (\ref{generalconstraint}) has an action of the supertranslation algebra.
-It is then mandatory to keep the nilpotent $A$ with $A^n=0$ in order to preserve supersymmetry.
-Although we do not know yet the physical interpretation of such fields, it is remarkable that one is lead to maintain genuinely even nilpotents (that is, nilpotents that survive the projection onto the reduced scheme) in order to preserve the supersymmetry.
+It is then mandatory to keep the nilpotent $A$ with $A^{n-1}=0$ in order to preserve supersymmetry.
+Although we do not know yet the physical interpretation of such fields, it is remarkable that one is lead to maintain genuinely even nilpotents (that is, nilpotents that survive when putting the odd variables to zero) in order to preserve the supersymmetry.

 $\square$

 \end{remark}